-All Hazards - Immediate Actions

-1111 111 THE THE PARTY OF T Upon notification that an emergency has occurred, recommend that the County Emergency Program Director and/or the Board of Commissioners approve activation of the County's ECC.
-Notify the Emergency Management Coordinator to activate the ECC.
+All H azards - Immediate Actions Upon notification that an emergency has occurred, recommend that the County Emergency Program Director and/or the Board of Commissioners approve activation of the County's ECC. - Notify the Emergency Management Coordinator to activate the ECC.
 Put on your vest, take supplies from carts, and ensure that your phones work.
-Rovios w the appropriate "Action Plan" (attached) and determine your section's isibilities, assigning as needed Coper istorius est, assigning as necessary (Notifications can be assigned to Plans/Intelligence; you just have to make sure they get done.)
+Revie w the appropriate "Action Plan" (attached) and determine your section's nsibilities, assigning as needed (Notifications can be assigned to Plans/Intelligence; you just have to make sure they get done.)
 Obtain pertinent information from emergency response personnel regarding the situation.
 Request the Emergency Preparedness Manager or Liaison Officer to establish contact with city ECCs and OEM and report that the County's ECC has been activated.
 Notify all 911 centers Notify the Capitol Area Emergency Management Coordinators (local emergency managers).
 Conduct an initial briefing as soon as possible.
 Determine which positions need to be activated, and appoint an appropriate individual to those positions unless or until the pre-designated manager arrives and takes over the positions responsibilities.
 Post ICS position chart with names to identify staff.
 Refer staff to their checklists.
 Brief staff on message flow in the ECC.
 Have the public information phone lines manned.
 Direct the Operations Chief to coordinate all activities directed toward reducing immediate hazards, establishing control of response forces, and restoring normal County operations.